gabbro246/archivetools/readme.md

 | `exif`      | Only uses EXIF dates, fallback to `default`.          |
 | `sidecar`:  | Only uses sidecar file dates, fallback to `default`.  |
 | `metadata`: | Only uses file metadata dates, fallback to `default`. |

-## 💡 Tips
-- Always back up important files before running batch operations.
-- Consider running the scripts on a test directory to become familiar with their behavior.

 © 2025 gabbro246.
 All rights reserved.